-32) Please note, that any request for a meeting (including site visits) is at the officers discretion and the need for this will need to be agreed beforehand with the case officer.
-If the meetings are deemed to be necessary by the Planning Officer, then these would be charged at the hourly rate (with an additional chargeable 2 hours of preparation time (total preparation time for all officers attending).

-33) Any follow-up meetings to present revisions will be charged at the hourly rate per set of drawings.
+- 37) Please note, that any request for a meeting (including site visits) is at the officer's discretion and this will need to be agreed beforehand with the case officer.
+If a meeting is deemed to be necessary by the Planning Officer as well as a formal written response, then the meeting would be charged at the hourly rate (with an additional chargeable 2 hours of preparation time). - 38) Any follow-up meetings to present revisions will be charged at the hourly rate per set of drawings.

-7. OTHER PLANNING ADVICE
+8. OTHER PLANNING ADVICE

-34) Please note our pre & post application advice will not cover all planning related issues.
+- 39) Please note our pre & post application advice will not cover all planning related issues.

-35) Essex County Council (ECC) charge separately to EFDC in respect of advice about;
+- 40) Essex County Council (ECC) charge separately to EFDC in respect of advice about;

 - Highways access/traffic issues;

 - Sustainable drainage (SuDS);

 - Minerals, waste and county council development;

-- Education and community infrastructure;
+- · Education and community infrastructure;

 - Ecology; and

 - Archaeology.